[Most articles can be downloaded; if you see no download form, write to us.]

-Many things that we assume should be effortless are not, huh?
-Like love.
+We assume prayer should be effortless.
+But it’s like love.
 We fall in love and it’s wonderful, and so we assume that when a relationship becomes difficult or unpleasant for very long, we’re falling out of love.
 Rather than seeing bad times in marriage (or any friendship) as periods of growth and new levels of maturity (which requires hard work and sacrifices, in imitation of Christ’s ministry), we interpret it as reasons for divorce.
 Or for not getting married at all but just living together until it’s time that somebody moves out.

 Prayer, too, is hard work.
 It’s very hard for some of us to get up early enough in the morning to make it to daily Mass or to pray with spouses before heading off to work.
 (A quick kiss and a shared prayer of “God bless our day” is nice, but how far can that go in keeping the romance alive and our hearts connected to Christ?)